 The Olin College 4+1 Program offers Wellesley College students an opportunity to obtain a second bachelor's degree in engineering through a fifth year of study.
-Students enrolled in the

-4+1 program begin their engineering study while they are enrolled at Wellesley; by the time they complete their Wellesley degrees, 4+1 students have typically completed all of the math and science prerequisites as well as at least five engineering courses towards their Olin degree.

-Often this is done in the context of completing the Olin Certificate Program.
-In their fifth year, 4+1 students enroll at Olin College and spend both semesters in residence there, completing major requirements as well as the senior capstone project.
+Students enrolled in the 4+1 program begin their engineering study while they are enrolled at Wellesley; by the time they complete their Wellesley degrees, 4+1 students have typically completed all of the math and science prerequisites as well as at least five engineering courses towards their Olin degree.
+In their fifth year, 4+1 students enroll at Olin College and spend both semesters in residence there, completing major requirements as well as the engineering capstone project.